 The fact that sulphate aerosols have a cooling effect that can counteract the warming effect from greenhouse gases leads to an interesting proposal.
 If we can’t reduce the amount of greenhouse gases we emit, maybe instead we can increase the amount of sulphate aerosols.
 This has been studied as a serious geo-engineering proposal, and could be done quite cheaply, although we’d have to keep pumping up more of the stuff, as it washes out of the atmosphere fairly quickly.
 Alan Robock has identified 20 reasons why this is a bad idea.
 But really, we only need to know one reason why it’s a silly idea, and that comes directly from our analysis of the feedback loops in the economic growth and energy consumption system.
 As long as that loop is producing an exponential growth in greenhouse gas emissions, any attempt to counter-act them would also have to grow exponentially to keep up.
 The dimming effect from sulphate aerosols will affect many things on earth, including crop production.
 Committing ourselves to a path of exponential growth in sulphate aerosols in the stratosphere is quite clearly ridiculous.
 So if we ever do try this, it can only ever be a short-term solution, perhaps to buy us a few years to get the growth in greenhouse gases under control.

 Finally, note that although the diagram contains four different feedback loops, none of these are what climate scientists mean when they talk about feedbacks in the climate system.
 To understand why, we have to make a distinction between the basic operation of the system I’ve described so far (which drives global warming), and additional chains of cause-and-effect that respond to changes in the basic system.
+Climate scientists study these additional loops, because it’s these additional loops that determine how much warming we should expect from any specific amount of greenhouse gases.
 If you start warming the planet, using the system we’ve described so far, there are many other consequences.
 Some of those consequences can come back to bite you as reinforcing feedbacks.
 We’ll start looking at these in the next post.

 Other posts in this series, so far: